-The Stewardship Council notified and invited landowners located within one mile of the subject parcels to provide comment during key phases of the land conservation and conveyance planning process.
+The U.S. Forest Service expressed an interest in receiving fee title to the Doyle Springs planning unit and was notified and invited to provide comment during key phases of the land conservation and conveyance planning process.
+The DSA cabin owners were